Stiven-Gjekaj/Knot-Labs/MANUAL.md

   - nano: all remaining
 - To cap sizes explicitly, use `make_category_with_limits(macro_n=2, meso_n=4, micro_n=8, nano_n=12)`.
   - Set `nano_n=None` to keep all remaining as nano.
-  - The CLI demo applies 2/4/8/12 (26 total) when updating a post’s Category from Veil predictions.
+  - The app applies 2/4/8/12 (26 total) when updating a post’s Category from Veil predictions.

 ### Label Embeddings (ANN)